 CRA is grounded in the constructivist theory of learning.
-Teachers manipulatives, with concrete transition to visual begin representations/drawings, and then abstract move to mathematical numbers and symbols.
+Teachers begin with concrete manipulatives, transition to visual representations/drawings, and then move to abstract mathematical numbers and symbols.
 When teaching students addition and subtraction, begin with models/manipulatives, and then progress to bar diagrams, and number lines.